 I think lipstick organizers are perfect for storing smaller items you use every day, like a favorite mascara or eyeliner.

-Save Space with Stackable Makeup Storage
+Save Space with Stackable Makeup Organization Drawers

-To maximize on space, look for cases that are stackable like this drawer set.
+If you need ideas for storing makeup that are also space-saving, look for cases that are stackable like this drawer set.
 This also allows you to really customize your configuration for what you need.

 Be Travel-Ready with Cosmetic Cases